Step 1: Complete your application

 Step 3: Complete your partnership verification

 To ensure that you receive your partnership benefits, please complete the Partnership Verification form.
-A link to this form will be available in your applicant portal.
+A link to this form will be sent via email as part of the admissions process.
 You must have your partnership membership or employment verified in order to receive tuition benefits.
 Details related to tuition benefits and verification are contained within the Partnership Verification form.
 Students from select partners may be required to submit additional documents to verify eligibility prior to enrolling.
 Franklin withholds the right to audit your employment or membership status with the partner organization at any time.
 As a student, you are responsible for immediately notifying Franklin of any change in your employment or membership status.
 Please note that tuition benefits are not retroactive and cannot be applied to prior terms.
 In addition, tuition discounts may not be combined with other Franklin University scholarships.

 Step 4: Speak with an admission advisor